01binary/zeroweb/src/articles/kalman-filter.md

 > A system identification algorithm tries to guess the system model given system input and output tracked over time.

-In the following video we'll identify a system by using a discrete [linear state-space model](https://www.mathworks.com/help/control/ref/ss.html) in Matlab because it's simple and provides great estimates:
+In the following video we'll identify a system in Matlab [Control System Toolbox](https://www.mathworks.com/products/control.html) using a discrete [linear state-space model](https://www.mathworks.com/help/control/ref/ss.html):

 `youtube:https://www.youtube.com/embed/D8Q-FoiqhiA`

-*Identifying* a system refers to finding `A`, `B`, `C`, `D` coefficients that make the output of the linear model most closely resemble measurements.
+*Identifying* a system refers to finding `A`, `B`, `C`, `D` coefficients that make the output of the linear model most closely resemble the original measurements.
 These coefficients can then be used as parameters to the Kalman filter.

-The best way to compare the identified system to the original measurements is by viewing the *Model Output* in **System Identification app**, as demonstrated in the above video:
+The best way to compare the identified systems to original measurements is by viewing the *Model Output* in **System Identification app**:

 ![system identification](./images/kalman-system-identification.png)